n8n-io/self-hosted-ai-starter-kit/README.md

 - [Ollama](http://localhost:11434/)
 - [Qdrant](http://localhost:6333/dashboard)

+### Local files

+When running the demo for the first time, Docker will create a folder `shared` next to the `docker-compose.yml` file.
+You can add files to that, that will be visible on the `/data/shared` folder inside the n8n container, and you can use that, for example, with the Local File Trigger node.

 ### Updating
 - Run `docker compose pull` to fetch all the latest images
+- If you use Ollama, use either `docker compose --profile cpu pull` or `docker compose --profile gpu pull` to pull the correct ollama images
 - Run `docker compose create && docker compose up -d` to update and restart all the containers